Elena Velez

-Early life & Inspiration
+Early life and education

-Described by Vogue as a "unique take on deconstruction, Velez's current work is inspired by the historic craftsmanship and manufacturing legacy of the American Rust Belt and is the product of collaboration with local metalsmith artisans to revisit the regional craft.
-Central themes in her work include deconstruction, unconventional femininity, and alternative construction methods, which include "salvaged" and "site-specific materiality".
-Velez coins her visual identity as "aggressively delicate".
 Of Puerto Rican heritage but raised in Milwaukee, Wisconsin, Velez claims in recent interviews that the "industrial" nature of her "nontraditional upbringing" as the only child to a single mother who is a ship's captain on the Great Lakes influenced her current artistic identity, which she says draws heavily on "the relationship between femininity and force".
 With a beginning interest in design from early childhood, the first documentation of her developments appear in local TV news as a teenager in 2010.
+In 2023 Velez was profiled in the New York Times detailing her difficulties in growing a brand without private wealth or industry connections.